Bus Rapid Transit (BRT) in Howard County

 Image

 A public meeting to discuss the service was held on Monday, September 23rd from 4-7PM at Johns Hopkins Applied Physics Lab's Kossiakoff Conference Center.
 While there was no formal presentation, the design plans were available for public viewing, and staff members were on hand to explain the proposed work, answer any questions, and gather public comments.
-Meeting materials, including a link to the feedback survey which will be open until November 1st, are posted HERE
+Meeting materials are posted HERE.
+The feedback survey closed November 2nd, 2024.
+The project team has reviewed the feedback and responses to the FAQs can be found HERE.

 Stay Connected!